Interstate 37: Route description

-As I-37 enters the San Antonio city limits, it intersects the northern terminus of US 181 at exit 132 southbound.
+As I-37 enters the San Antonio city limits, it intersects the northern terminus of US 181 at exit 132 southbound (this is according to the Texas Department of Transportation, or TxDOT; the American Association of State Highway and Transportation Officials, or AASHTO, extends US 181 northward to the northern terminus of I-37).
 Continuing to the north, it intersects I-410, the inner loop around San Antonio, at exit 133 at a stack interchange.
 At this junction, the Interstate once again runs concurrently with US 281 which had been concurrent with I-410.
-Heading north through the southside of San Antonio, I-37 provides access to Brooks City-Base (formerly Brooks AFB).
-After exit 135, a cloverleaf interchange at State Highway Loop 13 (Loop 13), the freeway turns toward the northwest.
-The highway intersects I-10, which is concurrent with US 90 and US 87, at exit 139 at a stack interchange on the southeastern corner of Downtown.
-After the interchange, it once again heads north on the eastside of Downtown.
-It passes near the Alamodome, the Tower of the Americas, the River Walk, and the Alamo.
-I-37 ends at the northeastern corner of Downtown at exits 142A and 142B at a junction with I-35.
-US 281 continues to the north as a freeway and provides access to the San Antonio International Airport and later far north central Texas.
+Heading north through the south side of San Antonio, I-37 provides access to Brooks City-Base (formerly Brooks Air Force Base).
+After exit 135, a cloverleaf interchange at Loop 13, the freeway turns toward the northwest.
+The highway intersects I-10, which is concurrent with US 90 and US 87, at exit 139 at a stack interchange on the southeastern corner of Downtown San Antonio.
+After the interchange, it once again heads north on the east side of downtown.
+It passes near the Alamodome, Tower of the Americas, San Antonio River Walk, and Alamo.
+I-37 ends at the northeastern corner of downtown at exits 142A and 142B at a junction with I-35.
+US 281 continues to the north as a freeway and provides access to San Antonio International Airport and later far north central Texas.

 From I-410 to I-10 in San Antonio, I-37 is designated the Lucian Adams Freeway, after the World War II veteran.
-Adams is a native of Port Arthur and received the Medal of Honor for his service in France, along with the Bronze Star and Purple Heart, for his gallantry during the Cassino Campaign.
+Adams is a native of Port Arthur and received the Medal of Honor for his service in France, along with the Bronze Star Medal and Purple Heart, for his gallantry during the Battle of Monte Cassino.
 From I-10 to its northern terminus at I-35, it is designated the Staff Sergeant William J. Bordelon Freeway.
-Bordelon was the first San Antonio native to receive the Medal of Honor after being killed in action during World War II.
+Bordelon was the first San Antonio native to receive the Medal of Honor after being killed in action during WWII.